Adwaita Gadanayak

-Adwaita Gadanayak is an Indian sculptor.
+Adwaita Charan Gadanayak is an Indian sculptor.

-About

 He was head of the School of Sculpture at the Kalinga Institute of Industrial Technology, Bhubaneswar.
 He is the director general of the National Gallery of Modern Art which is under the Ministry of Culture.
+He was honored with the Padma Shri, India's fourth-highest civilian award, by the Government of India.

 Work

 His carvings and concepts include Mahatma Gandhi's Salt March statue in Rajghat, the central memorial structure at the National Police Memorial, and the Statue of Subhas Chandra Bose at National War Memorial complex.